Azure/accelerator-bootstrap-modules/README.md

             "default": "", # For source `input`, a default empty value can be specified.
             "required": false,
             "maps_to": [ "bootstrap", "starter" ],
-            "display_map_filter" : "starter", # This setting is used to filter out this input if it is not present in the specified module.
+            "display_map_filter" : "starter", # Used to filter out this input if it is not present in the specified module.
 For example, if the `configuration_file_path` is not present in the `starter` module, then it will not be displayed in the UI and no attempt will be made to map it to the `starter` module.
 The default value will be set for the `bootstrap` module if it is present there.
             "validation": "configuration_file_path",
             "display_order": 6,
             "description": "The identifier of the Connectivity Subscription."